UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Contact_Us.md

 We aim to provide to you with a useful response within 24 hours.

-**Please do not email individuals unless you are explicitly asked to do so; always use the rc-support email address provided.**
+**Please do not email individuals unless you are explicitly asked to do so; always use the rc-support email address provided as this is the best way for your request to be processed.**

 ## Drop-In Sessions